gergo-salyi/multibg-wayland/README.md

-# multibg-sway
+# multibg-wayland

-Set a different wallpaper for the background of each Sway workspace
+Set a different wallpaper for the background of each Sway / Hyprland / niri workspace

+## News

+Project is being renamed to multibg-wayland to signify support for Wayland compositors other than Sway.
+The name multibg-sway remains as an alias or redirect.

 ## Usage

-    $ multibg-sway <WALLPAPER_DIR>
+    $ multibg-wayland <WALLPAPER_DIR>

 Wallpapers should be arranged in the following directory structure:

     wallpaper_dir/output/workspace_name.{jpg|png|...}

-Eg.
+Such as:

     ~/my_wallpapers/HDMI-A-1/1.jpg

 In more detail:

-- **wallpaper_dir**: A directory, this will be the argument for the multibg-sway command
+- **wallpaper_dir**: A directory, this will be the command line argument

-- **output**: A directory with the same name as a sway output eg. eDP-1, HDMI-A-1
+- **output**: A directory with the same name as a Wayland output such as eDP-1, HDMI-A-1
-  - If one has multiple outputs with the same resolution this can be a symlink to the directory of the other output.
+  - For multiple outputs this can be a symlink to the directory of an other output.
-  - To get the name of current outputs from sway one may run:
+  - Get the name of current outputs from the compositor with these Sway / Hyprland / niri commands:

         $ swaymsg -t get_outputs
+        $ hyprctl monitors
+        $ niri msg outputs

-- **workspace_name**: The name of the sway workspace, by sway defaults: 1, 2, 3, ..., 10
+- **workspace_name**: The name of the workspace, by default use the compositors assigned workspace numbers as names: 1, 2, 3, ..., 10
-  - Can be a manually defined workspace name (eg. in sway config), but renaming workspaces while multibg-sway is running is not supported currently
+  - Can be the name of a named workspace usually defined in the config file of the compositor.
+(Renaming workspaces while multibg-workspace is running might not be supported yet.)
   - Can define a **fallback wallpaper** with the special name: **_default**
-  - Can be a symlink to use a wallpaper image for multiple workspaces
+  - Can be a symlink to the wallpaper of an other workspace

-Wallpaper images are now automatically resized at startup to _fill_ the output.
-Still it is better to have wallpaper images the same resolution as the output, which automatically avoids resizing operations and decreases startup time.

 ### Example